 ARTEMIS-IA often assists the commission in organising events (Road2CPS day & Co-summit) and promoting Embedded Intelligence projects.

 HiPEAC: European Network of Excellence on High Performance and Embedded Architecture and Compilation.
 HiPEAC's mission is to steer and increase the European research in the area of high-performance and embedded computing systems, and stimulate cooperation between a) academia and industry and b) computer architects and tool builders.
-HiPEAC is financed through three consecutive collaborative projects from the European Commission.
-It was announced in August 2015 that HiPEAC will continue under H2020 as Support Action.
+HiPEAC is financed through three consecutive collaborative projects from the European Commission, and subsequently continued under H2020 as Support Action.
 In 2016, ARTEMIS-IA office became member of HiPEAC.

 Road2CPS is a support action project and due to the similarities in its research activities in the area of Smart Cyber-Physical Systems, it is an excellent cooperation partner for ARTEMIS-IA.
 Road2CPS was involved in the brainstorm phase of creating the ARTEMIS Strategic Research Agenda for 2016, which was released in April that year.
 Furthermore, Road2CPS and ARTEMIS co-organised events and sessions based on Cyber-Physical Systems.